-Comparison of the average number of white space channels available per user in various environments, frequency bands and the methodology specified in the FCC report for a 4W 30m tall transmitter.
-LVHF denotes the lower VHF TV bands (channels 2-6), HVHF denotes the higher VHF TV bands (channels 7-13), LUHF denotes the lower UHF TV bands (channels 14-51) and HVHF denotes the higher VHF TV bands (channels 52-69) using the FCC's definition of white space.
+HVHF denotes the higher VHF TV bands (channels 7-13), LUHF denotes the lower UHF TV bands (channels 14-51) and HVHF denotes the higher VHF TV bands (channels 52-69) using the FCC's definition of white space.
 The top two rows use the definition of $r_n - r_p$ from Section 15.712 in [1] while the next two rows calculate $r_n - r_p$ as per Appendix VI.
 The -114dBm sensing rule for co-channels translates into a -110dBm rule for adjacent channels.

-Fig. 10.
+Fig. 7.
 Number of channels available on a trip from Berkeley, CA to Washington, D.C.
 The availability of white spaces is greatly reduced at the two coasts where most of the population lives.
-The analysis uses the FCC's rules and neglects the pollution viewpoint.